Addvilz/dots/README.md

 ## Goals and non-goals

-The goal is to be able to configure my environment on a fresh machine installs as fast as possible and with as few manual steps as possible.
-Having a production grade Ansible project is not a goal of this project, but I will try my best to keep the manifests somewhat maintainable for the benefit of my own sanity.
+The goal is to be able to configure my desktop environment on a fresh machine installs as fast as possible and with as few manual steps as possible.

+Having a production grade Ansible project is not a goal of this repository, however I will try my best to keep the roles and such somewhat maintainable for the benefit of my own, personal sanity.
+If you are looking for examples on how to write production Ansible roles to be shared with others - this is NOT a good example (though it could help you get started).
+Many shortcuts have been taken here because it is acceptable to *me*.

 ## What is automated

 - Large portion of the operating system installation (see [autoinstall.conf](./autoinstall.conf)).
-- Personal dotfiles, shell, etc.
+- Personal dotfiles, shell setup, etc.
-- Nearly all the software I use on my workstations is setup automatically (sans user configs @ todo).
+- Nearly all the software I use on my workstations (sans user configs @ todo).
 - Defaults for themes, fonts, dconf settings for GNOME3 and extensions.
-- Firewall defaults.
 - Some security defaults, SSHD config etc.

 ## Components